-The Riverside Group Op FORTITUDE Creation of a new programme Establishment of a centralised referral system to assist veterans in finding housing support.
+The Riverside Group

+Op FORTITUDE Creation of a new programme

+Establishment of a centralised referral system to assist veterans in finding housing support.
 While it is funded by AFCF, it is managed by Riverside.

-Provision of a centralised referral pathway The system creates a pathway for veterans at risk of, or experiencing, homelessness, guiding them to veteran- supported housing or organisations that can assist them (Riverside, n.d.).
+The system creates a pathway for veterans at risk of, or experiencing, homelessness, guiding them to veteransupported housing or organisations that can assist them (Riverside, n.d.).